-Three Reasons You Should Create a Zero-Based Schedule in 2018
+Three Reasons You Should Create a Zero-Based Schedule

 As we reach the middle of 2018, some people are looking over their New Year Resolutions and wondering, "Where did the time go?"
 Sticking to resolutions is all about building habits.
 What better way to plan, develop, and track those habits than making time for them in your schedule?
 Setting aside time to create a schedule once a week is a habit I would highly recommend starting in 2018.